 - Banff Norquay: A favorite with local families, Banff Norquay is the closest ski resort to the town of Banff.
 Norquay has some great terrain for beginners, but 44% of their runs are black diamond.
 In addition to daytime downhill skiing, Norquay offers the only night skiing in Banff National Park.

 - Sunshine Village Ski Resort: Perched up high on the Continental Divide, Sunshine Village gets a tremendous amount of natural snow and offers the longest non-glacial ski season in Canada.
-Sunshine offers skiing for all skill levels, from beginner to absolutely insane double-black diamond, but the majority of their runs are blue intermediate.
+Sunshine offers skiing for all skill levels, from ski runs for beginners to absolutely insane double-black diamond, but the majority of their runs are blue intermediate.

 - Lake Louise Ski Resort: With 4,200 acres of skiable terrain over four mountain faces, Lake Louise is one North America’s largest downhill ski resorts.
 The Lake Louise ski resort offers a balanced selection of beginner, intermediate and expert ski runs.
 Be sure to bring your camera as the Rocky Mountain scenery is spectacular.